 This process is often called topping.
 It will stop producing new flowers and fruits on tomatoes and directs all the sugars to the existing fruits.
 And so, the fruits ripen faster during harvest.

-You should skip this step if you prefer more green tomatoes for certain purposes such as making jelly or frying them.
+You should skip this step if you prefer more green tomatoes for certain purposes, such as making jelly or frying them.

 You can start pruning roots after ripening a few tomato clusters.
 This will interrupt the regular plant growth and force the fruits to become mature earlier.

-How Pruning Effects on Tomato Fruit Size?
+How does Pruning Affect Tomato Fruit Size?

 Properly pruned tomato plants can produce more sugar to make more fruits.